 - Joints in the feet take a beating day after day and need optimal health for activities of daily living.

-- Knees need special attention to keep functioning well without pain.
+- The knees need special attention to keep functioning well without pain.

 - Shoulders are susceptible to repetitive motion injuries, so these joints need attention, too.